Slipped Capital Femoral Epiphysis

 Moderate.
 Approximately one-third to one-half of the femoral head slips off of the thigh bone

 Severe.
 More than one-half of the femoral head slips off of the thigh bone (See C.)

 What causes slipped capital femoral epiphysis?

 The cause of SCFE is unknown.
-Risk factors that increase the likelihood of SCFE include the following:
+Risk factors that increase the likelihood of SCFE include

 Risk factors may include: